JimmyRowland/team_sporty/README.md

 #### Unit 1: HTML, JS, CSS, React

 Instead of using JavaScript, we opted to use TypeScript for type-checking to help avoid bugs.
-Our front-end is all written in React components, and consequently encorporate HTML.
-We used Material-UI, JSS, and inline styles to help with general styling and ui/ux.
+Our front-end is all written in React components, and consequently incorporate HTML.
+We used Material-UI, JSS, and inline styles to help with general styling and UI/UX.

 #### Unit 2: React and Redux

 As stated above, our front-end is all just React components.
 We use Redux to help manage state for deeply nested components such as the team selector on the event page and our user tables.
-We also used hooks for data fetching and state management.
+We also used Hooks for data fetching and state management.

 #### Unit 3: MongoDB
 All our data is stored on MongoDB.
 We have seven different collections of documents to manage our complex data schema.
 We use Nested Documents and Sub Documents to model a one-to-many relationship.
 Instead of using subDocument to handle a many-to-many relationship, we use ObjectID maps to keep data integrity and improve performance.